LuisPassoca/instagram-volume-slider-and-scrubber/README.md

 # Instagram Reels Volume Slider & Scrubber

-This is a browser extension that adds basic volume and video control features to Instagram Reels.
+This is a browser extension that adds basic volume and video control features to Instagram videos.

 ## Functionality
 * Replaces the default mute-only button with an adjustable volume slider, while maintaining the toggle mute function.